Graduate Studies Blog

 Levelling up as a healthcare leader with the Nanyang EMBA

-His hard work paid off in 2019, when he was appointed as the Clinic Director of SingHealth Polyclinics (SHP) – Sengkang, but the new role came with new challenges.
-“When I was promoted, I was essentially placed in charge of Sengkang Polyclinic,” Dr Kang begins.
-“It wasn’t enough just to be a competent doctor anymore.
-I wouldn’t be able to succeed unless I learned senior leadership competencies in management, operations, and finance.”
+In 2019, he was appointed Clinic Director of SingHealth Polyclinics (SHP) – Sengkang, a new role that came with new challenges.
+“I was essentially placed in charge of Sengkang Polyclinic,” Dr Kang recalls.
+“It wasn’t enough just to be competent anymore.
+I wouldn’t succeed unless I learned senior leadership competencies in management, operations, and finance.”

-The knowledge that Dr Kang gained during the Nanyang EMBA’s modules was immediately applied in his new role.
+The knowledge Dr Kang gained during the Nanyang EMBA’s modules was immediately applied in his new role.
 He used the frameworks he learned during the programme to plan long-term budgets, improve processes, adjust strategies, and iron out structural issues.

-He says, “At the EMBA, students were instilled with critical leadership competencies.
+He says, “At the EMBA, participants were instilled with critical leadership competencies.
 We learned about creating a Minimum Viable Product (MVP), assessing situations with agile frameworks, and managing large and diverse teams.
-This is important because at SHP-Sengkang, I am managing over 150 employees across different disciplines.”
+This is important because at SHP, I am managing over 150 employees across different disciplines.”
 With his new business acumen, Dr Kang was able to quickly scale the programme across the SHP network and provide telemedicine services to the polyclinics’ patients.

 Driving change in healthcare doesn’t stop there

-The success of Dr Kang’s telemedicine initiative belies the fact that the pandemic is not the only challenge their team faces, nor will it be their last.
 As our world continues to change, business leaders must exercise creativity to solve never-before-seen challenges.

 Additionally, because healthcare standards have improved, people are living longer – a phenomenon he terms as the “silver tsunami”.
 As the prevalence of chronic diseases increases among the general population, insurance premiums inch higher and higher.

 Though technology can be critical in solving some of these issues, it is not as easy as flipping a switch.
-“Tech is not a be-all, end-all solution”, he argues.
+“Tech is not a be-all, end-all solution”, he highlights.
 “During the overseas segment of the Nanyang EMBA at University of California, Berkeley, I saw many technologies for the very first time,” Dr Kang tells us.
 “Healthcare leaders must become more discerning in assessing the value of tech-based initiatives in healthcare settings.
 Above all, we must remember that caregiving always requires a warm, emotional, and kind human touch.”

 Strengthening his personal relationships, in and beyond the workplace